krawal19/tic_tac_toe_/README.md

   Use this numbers when asked for player input
   Enjoy the Game!

-  Enter the size of the board (Ex: 3) and press 'ENTER':

 ```
-- Here the numbers in the grid represents the actual grid position which player should enter to play his move.
-- Size of the board should be entered to proceed with the game, valid size are 2, 3 and so on.
 - After entering the grid size you'll have to enter total players playing this game, ideal inputs are 1 or 2
 ```

-  Enter the size of the board (Ex: 3) and press 'ENTER': 3 Enter total players 1 or 2 :1
+  Enter total players 1 or 2 :1
   Player 2 is Computer!
 ```